Seattle sets April 12 deadline for plans to fix up KeyArena for NBA or NHL team

 City Councilmember Debora Juarez said in a meeting Monday that an April 12 deadline has been set for all interested parties to complete proposals to renovate the arena for NBA and NHL use.
 Two arena companies have indicated they plan to apply.

-Seattle City Councilmember Debora Juarez said in a council meeting Monday that an April 12 deadline has been set for all interested parties to complete proposals.
-Two arena companies, the Anschutz Entertainment Group (AEG) and the Oak View Group, have indicated they plan to apply.
+Seattle City Councilmember Debora Juarez, who chairs a committee overseeing Seattle Center, told a council briefing Monday that a deadline of April 12 has been set for interested parties to forward their proposals.
+Two global arena companies based in Los Angeles, the Anschutz Entertainment Group (AEG) and the Oak View Group (OVG) have indicated they plan to apply.

-Entrepreneur Chris Hansen has indicated he will forward an all-private proposal to build an arena in Sodo District within the coming months.
-Seattle Mayor Ed Murray has said the city first will explore a KeyArena renovation before turning focus back on the Sodo project.
+“I look forward to seeing the final RFP and having more discussion about what this development means for Seattle and our region,” Juarez told the council briefing.
+“We will be focusing on a world class civic cultural arena, looking at development and operations, transportation, labor, the racial and social justice equity piece and of course, looking at the neighborhood — most notably Uptown and adjoining neighborhoods.’’

-Hansen’s initial Sodo plan called for up to $200 million in public bond money for construction.
-But that plan was shelved after the city council voted 5-4 last May against giving Hansen part of Occidental Avenue South for his project to proceed.
+Juarez said the city would have to decide on the best proposal and negotiate a deal with the developer.
+She added that the council expects that it will be asked to approve the deal.

 Most Read Stories